 These amounts are payable by us with respect to the years 2003 and 2004.
 We shall have no obligation with respect to a calendar year in the event that Enhance Interactive's earnings before taxes, excluding stock-based compensation and amortization of intangibles relating to the acquisition ("earnings before taxes") do not exceed \$3.5 million for that calendar year.
 The threshold determination is calculated separately for each of the calendar years 2003 and 2004.
 For the 2003 calendar year, the total Enhance Interactive earnings-based payment obligation was approximately \$3.5 million.
+For the 2004 calendar year, the total Enhance Interactive earnings-based payment obligation was approximately \$6.2 million.

 The contingent payment of earn-out consideration, payable to the original stockholders of Enhance Interactive, is calculated based on the formula of 69.44% of earnings before taxes for each of the calendar years 2003 and 2004, up to a maximum payout cap of \$12.5 million in aggregate.
 This payment obligation for each calendar year is conditioned on Enhance Interactive meeting the earnings threshold described above.
 Any payments made under this obligation will be accounted for as additional goodwill.
 For the 2003 calendar year, the earn-out consideration paid was approximately \$3.2 million.
+For the 2004 calendar year, the earn-out consideration payment obligation was approximately \$5.7 million.

 The contingent payment of retention consideration, payable to certain employees of Enhance Interactive, is calculated based on the formula of 5.56% of Enhance Interactive's earnings before taxes for each of the calendar years 2003 and 2004, up to a maximum payout cap of \$1 million in aggregate.
 This payment obligation for each calendar year is also conditioned on Enhance Interactive meeting the earnings threshold described above.
 Any payments made under this obligation will be accounted for as compensation.
-For the 2003 calendar year, the retention consideration was approximately \$283,000.
-For the nine months ended September 30, 2004, we recorded an additional \$375,000 in retention-related consideration as compensation expense for such period.
-The actual amount for the calendar year 2004 has not yet been determined.
+For the 2003 calendar year, the retention consideration payment obligation was approximately \$283,000.
+For the 2004 calendar year, the retention consideration payment obligation was approximately \$500,000.